 Prednisolone

-Treatment of bronchial asthma with prednisolone is used in cases where the rest of the therapy does not give the desired result (for example, in severe chronic asthma).
+Treatment of bronchial asthma with prednisolone is used in cases where other therapy does not give the desired result (for example, in severe chronic asthma).

-• For quick relief from an attack, prednisone is given intravenously.
+• For quick help during an attack, prednisolone is administered intravenously.
 The decision on how many cubes to inject is made by the doctor in the hospital.

-• For therapy, first a large dosage of prednisolone in tablets (up to 60 mg per day) is prescribed, gradually decreasing it.
+• For therapy, a large dosage of prednisolone tablets is first prescribed (up to 60 mg per day), gradually reducing it.
 After reaching the minimum dose, the drug can be taken every other day to minimize possible side effects from taking hormonal drugs.

-• During a severe attack, prednisone should be taken immediately, as it reduces the risk of bronchial edema and the likelihood of relapse.
+• During a severe attack, prednisolone should be taken immediately as it reduces the risk of developing bronchial edema and the likelihood of relapse.

-• If there is no possibility of intravenous administration of the drug, it must be used in the form of tablets.
+• If intravenous administration of the drug is not possible, it must be used in tablet form.

-According to the instructions for use, prednisolone is prescribed for 10 days at the same time as inhaled drugs.
+According to the instructions for use, prednisolone is prescribed for 10 days simultaneously with inhaled drugs.
 In this case, the dose of the drug taken is gradually reduced.
-After 10 days, it can be canceled.
+After 10 days it can be cancelled.

 List of drugs

-1. Berodual - eliminates suffocation by expanding the lumen of the bronchi, providing oxygen access.
-Combined preparation with two active ingredients that complement the action.
+1. Berodual - eliminates suffocation by expanding the lumen of the bronchi, providing access to oxygen.
+A combined drug with two active ingredients that complement the action.
 It is used in the form of an aerosol with a certain number of doses and in inhalation solutions.
-Improvement after injection of the drug occurs in 10-15 minutes.
+Improvement after injection of the medicine occurs within 10-15 minutes.

-2. Dexamethasone is a glucocorticoid that has anti-inflammatory and anti-allergic effects.
-Reduces bronchial edema and dilutes phlegm.
-Available in pill form.
+2. Dexamethasone is a glucocorticoid that has anti-inflammatory and antiallergic effects.
+Reduces bronchial swelling and thins mucus.
+Available in tablet form.
 With its use, the risk of side effects is less than with other corticoids.

-3. Euphyllin is a fast-acting drug aimed at relieving bronchospasm.
-During severe exacerbations, it is used in the form of injections, tablets or powder are prescribed as therapy.
+3. Eufillin – fast-acting drug aimed at relieving bronchospasm.
+During severe exacerbations, it is used in the form of injections; tablets or powder are prescribed as therapy.

-4. Salbutamol is a selective beta-adrenergic agonist that is used to quickly relieve seizures.
-It is produced in inhalers with a certain number of doses.
-The effect occurs within 5 minutes after application.
-For therapy, this drug is also used in the form of syrup and tablets.
-In the last 10 years, the drug has been produced in long-acting tablets (up to 12 hours).
+4. Salbutamol is a selective beta-agonist that is used to quickly relieve attacks.
+Available in inhalers with a certain number of doses.
+The effect occurs 5 minutes after application.
+This drug is also used for therapy in the form of syrup and tablets.
+In the last 10 years, the product has been produced in long-acting tablets (up to 12 hours).

-These are the most effective drugs that are used to quickly stop seizures and maintain the patient's body.
+These are the most effective drugs that are used to quickly stop attacks and maintain the patient’s body.

 Medicinal herbs can also be used to treat asthma.
-They have a bronchodilator effect, relieve spasms, thin phlegm and relieve swelling.
+They have a bronchodilator effect, relieve spasms, thin mucus and relieve swelling.
 It is advisable to use the following herbs: linden, coltsfoot, sage.
-Patient reviews confirm their mild action.
-But, before using broths, you need to consult with your doctor in order not to harm the body.
+Reviews from patients confirm their mild effect.
+But, before using decoctions, you should consult your doctor so as not to harm the body.

 A patient with bronchial asthma knows how debilitating attacks can be.
-Therefore, it is important for him to perform certain actions and take glucocorticoids correctly in order to reduce the frequency and intensity of suffocation.
+Therefore, it is important for him to follow certain steps and take glucocorticoids correctly to reduce the frequency and intensity of choking.

 • Ventilate the room more often.

 • Walk more - even minimal physical activity has a healing effect on the bronchi.
-Walking through coniferous forests will be especially useful.
+Walks through coniferous forests will be especially useful.

-• Get rid of things in the house that trigger seizures.
-It is advisable to leave in the room where the patient sleeps as little as possible upholstered furniture that collects dust.
+• Get rid of things in the house that trigger attacks.
+It is advisable to leave as little soft furniture as possible that collects dust in the room where the patient sleeps.

-• If possible, get rid of pets, as their hair is quite allergenic (especially in cats).
+• If possible, get rid of pets, since their fur is quite allergenic (especially cats).

-• Exclude from the diet foods that can provoke increased bronchial reactivity (their list is determined when conducting an allergy test).
+• Eliminate from the diet foods that can provoke increased bronchial reactivity (their list is determined during allergy tests).

 • Try not to smoke and minimize alcohol consumption.